ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    ```
    {:pre}

-1. With the configmap defined, you can now update the backend application by asking Code Engine to set environment variables in the runtime of the application based on the values in the configmap.
+1. With the configmap defined, you can now update the backend application by asking {{site.data.keyword.codeengineshort}} to set environment variables in the runtime of the application based on the values in the configmap.
 Update the backend application with the following command
    ```sh
    ibmcloud code-engine application update --name backend \
    --env-from-configmap backend-configuration